-All the anxiety I had been put through during the day pulled me into sleep faster than I could have imagined.
-The stresses had completely worn me out and as soon as I managed to make myself comfortable and closed my eyes I drifted off.
+I fell asleep faster than I could have imagined.
+The day had been so stressful that I was completely worn out and as soon as I managed to make myself comfortable and closed my eyes I drifted off.
 It was a fretful sleep at first; I worried about Gabriel and Isolde, feared having to face Philippe again and Monsieur and Mademoiselle Delacroix as well.
 I imagined myself confessing my engagement to my mother and father and boldly telling them that I would not break it and marry anyone else.

 "Will you help me, Vivienne?" his voice, it sounded so anxious, so desperate.
 It nearly broke my heart and I heard my voice crack with sorrow as I answered, "Oui, oui, of course.
 I will help you; however I can," I reached out and caressed the hand that was resting on the edge of my bed.
 It was cool and smooth yet taunt with a fearful strength.

 As my fingertips glided across the back of his wrist he grasped my hand and turned my palm over.
 "Close your eyes," his voice was soft but willful and commanding.
 I didn't hesitate to do as he asked then he lifted my arm and brought it to his lips.
-There was a dreadful pain at first and I wanted desperately to cry out but I couldn't.
-An unimaginable serenity quickly settled over me and it felt like I was being turned inside out but in an intensely pleasurable and erotic way.
+There was a dreadful pain at first and I wanted desperately to cry out but for some reason I couldn't.
+Then an unimaginable serenity began to settle over me and it felt like I was being turned inside out but in an intensely pleasurable and erotic way.
 I could feel myself being drawn away and into this strange person kneeling at the edge of my bed and I never wanted it to end.

-"Oh," I moaned, "please, please," but he pulled away and without his support I feebly slumped back against my pillow.
+"Oh," I moaned, "please, please," I begged but he suddenly pulled himself away and without his support I feebly slumped back against my pillow.

 He brushed the hair from my forehead, and kissed my temple, "Thank you, Vivienne, now I will be strong for you tomorrow," and as he stepped away it felt like a veil was falling over my mind's eye and all that had happened was lost in the dreamy haze it created.